 Real-Life Impact:

-A Beijing license plate with “888” sold for $140,000 – that’s triple the car’s value! 🚗
+A Beijing license plate with “888” sold for $140,000 – more than the car itself. 🚗

 2. The Notorious Number 4: China’s “Unlucky 13”